abhisheknaik96/abhisheknaik96.github.io/_posts/2025-07-20-LagrangePoints.md

     Iteration 19: start=1515354619.7509766, end=1515355001.2207031, delta=190.73486328125
 ```

-Our numerical estimates show that L1 is approximately $$1.51535 * 10^9$$m or roughly 1.5 million km from Earth.

-It matches the approximate solution on Wikipedia, good.
+Our numerical estimate shows that L1 is approximately $$1.51535 * 10^9$$m or roughly 1.5 million km from Earth, which matches the approximate solution on Wikipedia.
+Good.

 Same story with L2.